Yushi-Du/COLA_Code/README.md

 ```

 ## Get Notified
-🚧 Star this repository to stay tuned for updates!
+🚧 Star this repository to get notified when the code release!

 ## Citation
 📚 If you are interested in using our work, please cite: